 To donate publically has more impact than donating silently.
 Here's why.

 We are social creatures.
-Most things we do in life are to fit in with the social norm.
-There is almost no culture of giving in the UK except in select social and religious groups.
-Even within these groups, the idea of effectiveness is almost universally absent.
-By making this pledge publicly, I can, albeit in a small way, increase our culture of giving effectively.
+By making this pledge publicly, I can, add to a culture of giving effectively.
 If just one other person decides to take this pledge and donate considerably more and more effectively because of my influence then my positive impact on the world is effectively doubled.

-Thinking more introspectively, by making this pledge public I am more accountable to maintain at least this amount of giving and therefore I am more likely to stick to it, which is clearly a good thing.
+Thinking more introspectively, by making this pledge public I am more accountable to maintain at least this amount of giving and therefore I am more likely to stick to it, which is clearly a positivething.
 The pledge is not law-binding, of course, and there will be no-one knocking at my door to check that I am donating, but it will give me the motivation to maintain a consistent level of giving.

 Finally, I am very much a fan of the scientific method, i.e. changing beliefs, actions, theories, and conclusions based on new evidence.
 I am also a fan of peer reviewing, where people in the wider community assesses the correctness of other people's ideas.
 By publicising my actions that attempt to make the world a better place, I am opening myself up to new information, evidence, and logic that might convince me to adjust my actions.
-This is a good thing and will help me help the world.
-On that note, if you do have any way you think I could improve, in whatever way, please let me know!
+This is also a hugely positive thing which will help me help the world.
+On that note, if you do have any way you think I could improve, please let me know!
 You can do this here, anonymously if you wish.

 Where will the money go?

-The most effective charities are around 1000 times more effective than the usual charities people donate to.[1]
+The most effective charities are around 1000 times more effective than those charities that are popular and well known to the general public.[1]
 For the same reason that a successful investor spreads his or her money accross a range of different investments to minimise the impact of one of them collapsing, I plan to donate to several of the most effective causes.
 These will span the cause areas of reducing global poverty, reducing the suffering of factory farmed animals, and sharing the ideas of effective altruism to others.
-I will be setting up a page on my website that logs my donations for those interested.
+I will be setting up a page on my website that logs my donations for those interested!

 Isn't that a lot of money?

+The short answer is: No.

-The average amount donated to charity by British people is 0.61% of their income**.
-So yes, it is a lot of money compared to the donations of the average well-off person.
-My current income puts me in the wealthiest 3.7% of the world.
+My current income puts me in the wealthiest 3.7% of the world, a surprising figure considering I am a PhD student in the very early stages of my career.

+(click here to find out how wealthy you are on a global scale, it might be surprising).

+The crux is, there are vast vast amounts of people living in the world that only see a slither of the international pie.

 Even after I donate 10% of my income, I will be in the wealthiest 4.6% of the world.
-This isn't because I earn a lot of money, far from it.
-I earn a stipend for studying for a PhD from the University of Sheffield of significantly under the average salary in the UK.
-It's because there are just so many people living in poverty in the world (click here to find out how wealthy you are on a global scale, it might be surprising).
 Given that I can use my income to vastly improve the lives of others donating a proportion of my income effectively is a natural consequence of aligning my actions with my philosophy.

+The average amount donated to charity by British people is 0.61% of their income**.
+So yes, I guees it is a lot of money compared to the donations of the average well-off person, however it is not a significant dent to my level of affluence

 Is this the best I can do?